-Accounting and Reporting by Charities
+Accounting and Reporting by Charities amount to a

-5.21.
+5.22.5.21.
 Time-related conditions may be implied.
 For example when a multi-period grant is approved and is to be paid on the basis of agreed annual budgets, the charity may not be entitled to spend part or all of that income in advance of its budgeted year(s) without the further prior approval of the grant-maker.

-Deferring income where performance-related conditions that limit recognition are not met
+Deferring income where eperformance-related conditions that limit recognition are not met

-5.22.
+- 5.23.
+Where terms and conditions have not been met or uncertainty exists as to whether the recipient charity can meet the terms or conditions otherwise within its control, the income should not be recognised but deferred as a liability until it is probable that the terms or conditions imposed can be met. - 5.22.
 A grant that is subject to performance-related conditions is recognised in income only when the conditions are met.
-If grant funding is received in advance of meeting performance related grant conditions, it is accounted for as a liability and shown on the balance sheet as deferred income.
-Deferred income is released to income on the SoFA when the performance-related conditions are met.
+If grant funding is received in advance of delivering the goods and services required by that meeting performance related grant conditions, or is subject to unmeteonditions wholly outside the control of the recipient charity, it is accounted for as a liability and shown on the balance sheet as deferred income.
+Deferred income is released to income on the SOFA in the reporting period in which when the performance-related or other conditions that limit recognition are met.